In practice: product page, catalogue and components

 What is safe to build on — and what is merely an internal component?

-If the catalogue does not answer this quickly, three things happen quite predictably:
+If the catalogue does not answer this quickly, three things happen:

 - search becomes noise (you find a lot, but not what you dare use)